hajimen/p2ppcb_software/README.md

 A wire harness set for Alice is available as a P2PPCB component, but it is not recommended in most cases.

 Bob and Charlotte accept 1.00 mm pitch IDC ribbon rainbow cable as matrix wire.
 The pitch is not very common.
 These are P2PPCB components.
-When you build a keyboard, tear off bonding of wires (easily tearable), and use it as single wires.
+When you build a keyboard, tear off the bonding of wires (easily tearable), and use them as single wires.

 ## Contact-to-Socket Assembly